wallstarr/taur/README.md

 ### Start

-If you want to download the files for this app and test it, be sure that in the RestaurantManager class you to replace YOUR-API-KEY-HERE with your own Zomato API key.
-Free keys are available from [their website](https://developers.zomato.com/api).
+If you want to download the files for this app and test it, be sure that in the RestaurantManager class you to replace YOUR-API-KEY-HERE with your own Zomato API key. ~~Free keys are available from their website~~ UPDATE: Zomato API is no longer available for use, so this app will also not work.

 ### Some Demo Gifs: